martinezpenya/ED-CFGS-2122/UD05/UD05_EN.md

 }
 ```

-Professors do not disappear because the Department object disappears.
+Teachers do not disappear because the Department object disappears.

 #### Composition